mjdanbury/252575/README.md

 # 75 25 25

-## Or How A Drawing Prompt Led Me Down A Statistical Physics Rabbit Hole
+## Or How A Drawing Prompt Led Me Down A Wild Computational Physics Rabbit Hole

 On Saturday, I awoke to the following prompt for my Data Studio class: